sylvainletourneau/django-docker-s3-2buckets/README.md

 AWS_STORAGE_ALTERNATE_BUCKET_NAME=<THE_PRODUCTION_OR_FALLBACK_BUCKET>
 ```

-Then, please follow the original [tutorial](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) to
+Then please follow the original [tutorial](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) to
 find out how to build and run.

 # Main changes